mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 Try submitting the form once more.
 You should now see a new item logged to the console that includes an `id` attribute from the server.
-You can also verify the object was persisted by refreshing the page in the browser and seeing the new item at the bottom of the shopping list.
+You can also verify the object was persisted by refreshing the page in the browser, and seeing the new item at the bottom of the shopping list.

 However, our goal isn't to make our users refresh the page to see their newly created item — we want it to show up as soon as it's been persisted.
-So we have one more step left: **updating state**.
+So we have one more step left: updating state.

 For this final step, we need to consider:

 - Which component owns the state that we're trying to update?
-- How can we get the data from the `ItemForm` component to the component that owns state?
+- How can we get the data from this component to the component that owns state?
 - How do we correctly update state?

 For the first question, we're trying to update state in the `ShoppingList` component.
 Our goal is to display the new item in the list alongside the other items, and this is the component that is responsible for that part of our application.
-Since the `ShoppingList` component is a **parent** component to the `ItemForm` component, we'll need to **pass a callback function as a prop** so that the `ItemForm` component can send the new item up to the `ShoppingList`.
+The `ShoppingList` component is a **parent** component to the `ItemForm` component, so we'll need to **pass a callback function as a prop** so that the `ItemForm` component can send the new item up to the `ShoppingList`.

-Let's add a `handleAddItem` function to `ShoppingList`, and pass a reference to that function as a prop called `onAddItem` to the `ItemForm`:
+Let's add a `handleAddItem` function to the `ShoppingList`, and pass a reference to that function as a prop of `onAddItem` to the `ItemForm` being returned in the JSX:

 ```jsx
 // src/components/ShoppingList.js